mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="dataset"></a>
 ## Dataset

 The data used in this tutorial are the filtered versions of the alignments generated for 16S and *RAG1* sequences in tutorial [Multiple Sequence Alignment](../multiple_sequence_alignment/README.md).
 These alignments contain sequence data for 41 teleost fish species and are 486 and 1,368 bp long, respectively.
 More information on the origin of the dataset can be found in the [Multiple Sequence Alignment](../multiple_sequence_alignment/README.md) tutorial.
-IQ-TREE allows various file formats (including Phylip, Fasta, and Nexus), but one of the scripts used in this tutorial requires Nexus format, thus we will use the files [`16s_filtered.nex`](data/16s_filtered.nex) and [`rag1_filtered.nex`](data/rag1_filtered.nex).
+While IQ-TREE also allows other file formats (including Phylip and Fasta), we will here use the alignment files in Nexus format, [`16s_filtered.nex`](data/16s_filtered.nex) and [`rag1_filtered.nex`](data/rag1_filtered.nex).

 <a name="requirements"></a>
 ## Requirements